ThingPulse/docs/includes/install-drivers.md

 #### Winchiphead CH340x / CH341x

 Winchihead (WCH) maintains its website only in Chinese.
 However, the [download page for the drivers](http://www.wch.cn/download/CH341SER_ZIP.html) is so simple that even non-Chinese speakers will find the right download link.

+!!! warning
+	Some systems require a reboot before the driver installation can be  successfully completed.
+The installer may or may not tell you about this!
+If you later connect the ThingPulse device and the system does not recognize it try rebooting as a first measure..